Nevada County authorities charge 71-year-old man with burglary

 February 12, 2018

-A 71-year-old Oroville man facing a second-degree burglary charge remained Monday in the Nevada County Jail under a $250,000 bond, authorities said.
+A 71-year-old Oroville man facing a second-degree burglary charge remained Monday in the Nevada County Jail under $250,000 in bond, authorities said.

 Deputies arrested Michael Kent Sturgell on Sunday in Butte County after linking him to a local burglary involving the theft of firearms, sheriff's Lt.
 Rob Bringolf and reports state.

-Note: - UPDATE: Authorities respond to report of bank robbery at Bank of the West in Grass Valley